I was asked the following question in an email:

 Musings on Consciousness

-I would say those are two different notions.
+Those are two different ideas.
 Plato had the idea that nothing is learned, only “recalled”, implying that we were omniscient in a past life or existence.
 I’m more of the bent that your genetics represent a decision tree of dispositions.
 And different life experiences/circumstances take you down different paths on that tree.
 So your tree may have more paths were you develop a love for painting.
 And that makes you more likely to be a painter.
 But it’s not guaranteed.
 New experiences expose you to more paths, more chances to find your natural inclinations.

 As a side note Pythagoras believed in metempsychosis.
 He remembered being a cucumber in a past life.